coq/coq/CONTRIBUTING.md

 interface to mark as read, save for later or mute threads.
 You can also manage your GitHub web notifications using a tool such as [Octobox][].

+##### Draft pull requests #####

+[Draft PRs][GitHub-draft-PR] are a mechanism proposed by GitHub to open a pull request before it is ready for review.

+Opening a draft PR is a way of announcing a change and seeking early feedback without formally requesting maintainers' reviews.
+Indeed, you should avoid cluttering our maintainers' review request lists before a change is ready on your side.

+When opening a draft PR, make sure to give it a descriptive enough title so that interested developers still notice it in their notification feed.
+You may also advertise it by talking about it in our [developer chat][Gitter].
+If you know which developer would be able to provide useful feedback to you, you may also ping them.

+###### Turning a PR into draft mode ######

+If a PR was opened as ready for review, but it turns out that it still needs work, it can be transformed into a draft PR.

+In this case, previous review requests won't be removed automatically.
+Someone with write access to the repository should remove them manually.
+Afterwards, upon marking the PR as ready for review, someone with write access will have to manually add the review requests that were previously removed.

 #### GitLab documentation, tips and tricks ####